fareast555/pragmaSpoof/README.md

 Open your System Preferences.
 In there, there should be the pragmaSpoof extension with "Xcode Source Editor" checked.
 If it's not checked, check it.

 IF YOU DON'T SEE IT HERE in the preferences, then you'll have to start over.
 Trash the file in your Applications folder.
 Try running the app once and restarting your computer.
 Eventually it will work.
-It typically takes me some luck and pixie dust to get these installed into my main extensions as well.
-If what I wrote above works the first time, please let me know.
-If you find a better way, I owe you a brew if you fill me in.
+It occassionally takes me some luck and pixie dust to get these installed into my main extensions as well.
+But what I have here should work.

 Restart your machine